Unveiling the source of the single-use plastics crisis

 In this report, we identify for the first time the companies who produce the polymers that account for the vast majority of single-use plastic waste globally.

-ExxonMobil and Dow – both based in the USA – top the list, followed by China-based Sinopec, with these three companies together accounting for 16 per cent of global production of polymers destined for single-use plastic waste.
+ExxonMobil and Dow – both based in the USA – top the list, along with China-based Sinopec, with these three companies together accounting for 16.2 per cent of global production of polymers destined for single-use plastic waste.

 While the leading 20 companies contribute to greater than half the world’s polymer production destined for single-use plastic waste.

-And 100 single-use polymer producers account share responsibility for more than 90 per cent of all global plastic waste.
+And 100 single-use polymer producers account share responsibility for almost 90 per cent of all global plastic waste.

 To an unnerving extent, a very small number of companies hold the fate of the world’s plastic crisis in their hands.